 In the factory, body temperature-monitoring combined with facial recognition and other biometric identification can automatically pick up indicators of illness such as a high temperature in individuals.

-Other IoT-enabled wearable devices, such as smartwatches, smart-gloves and smart glasses with augmented reality, could enter food processing plants in the near future and improve work processes, productivity and food safety.
+Other IoT-enabled wearable devices, such as smartwatches, smart-gloves and smart glasses with augmented reality, can also be used in food processing plants to improve work processes, productivity and food safety.

 However, for these technologies to be adopted and work successfully, possible concerns about data privacy, employee willingness and security issues would first need to be addressed.
 Data generated from IoT devices for these purposes would be personal in nature and need to be treated with a high degree of confidentiality.